1ak31sha/lottie-campfire/codeImplementation.md

 <br></br>
 <br></br>

-4. Now, since we are using two lotties, we will need some state to keep track of which one is currectly active
+4. Now, since we are using two lotties, we will need some state to keep track of whether the animations are stopped or started.

-We will also need to use our `checked` prop to control changing that state
+We will also need to use our `checked` prop to control changing that state, as well as which lottie to render
-> the checked prop comes from the parent component(ex: the page that conatins the toggle) and tell the toggle component whether to be checked or not
+> the `checked` prop comes from the parent component(ex: the page that conatins the toggle) and tell the toggle component whether to be checked or not

 ```jsx
     import React, { useState, useEffect } from "react";